AravindKurapati/alphafold-prediction/README.md

 As a result:
 - The model lacks necessary domain interactions.
 - Confidence and accuracy suffer.
-- RMSD vs. native structure is very poor.
+- RMSD vs. native structure is poor.

 ##  MSA & Template Search Results